NSPCC : Shielding the Vulnerable

 “There are a number of significant programmes currently in flight which will start to better shape how we operate and deliver services, and alongside a refreshed leadership team and some new executive appointments including my CTO role, we can better integrate the objectives and changes across society,” he informs us.
 “In the future, I’m really looking forward to the conversations we are going to have regarding our operating model and finding the areas where we can be both digitally enable, but also digitally lead, in delivering on our mission.”

-“The first step towards digital transformation has been made, and there is now a long and exiting journey to be charted ahead of us”
+“The first step towards digital transformation has been made, and there is now a long and exciting journey to be charted ahead of us”

 Greig Sharman, CTO, NSPCC